 So it’s worth factoring that into your wedding planning.
 Do you want to provide them with some entertainment for after the ceremony while they wait to go into the reception?
 Even putting out some boules or a croquet set will help your guests to alleviate their boredom, an area set aside with toys and games for the children will keep them entertained and take some of the pressure off their parents so they can enjoy the day too.
 It’s often those little touches that transform people’s experiences at weddings.

 Okay, so this one isn’t about the wedding day per se, but it’s still really important.
-Most couples tend to make a list of lots of wedding presents from a department store or website that they then circulate to their guests, and this is a pretty effective way of ensuring that you get bought what you want and need.
+Most couples tend to make a list of lots of wedding presents from a shop or website that they then circulate to their guests, and this is a pretty effective way of ensuring that you get bought what you want and need.

 However, one thing that lots of couples do is underestimate how much people want to spend on them.
 Plenty of guests will want to spend a good chunk of money on a wedding present for you, so make sure they have the opportunity to do so by putting things on the list that you really want; as opposed to things that you think people will be prepared to buy.